JBroks/unicornattractor_issue_tracker/README.md

 - [DBDiagram](https://dbdiagram.io/home) - A relational database diagram design tool used to create database schema.

 - [Placeholder](https://placeholder.com/) - Online tool to create custom placeholder images.
 It was used to create image placeholder in cases when user did not upload his / her profile image.

+- [npm](https://getbootstrap.com/docs/4.0/getting-started/webpack/) - Bootstrap and Bootswatch theme installed as a Node.js module using npm to customize SCSS.

+- [Popper](https://popper.js.org/) - **jQuery** and **Popper** are Bootstrap's peerDependencies and had to be added to enable me to customize the SCSS.

 <a name="testing"/>